 Definition of Limited Partnership

 The term “limited partnership” refers to the type of legal structure in business in which two or more individuals join hands to form a partnership firm.
-A limited partnership undertakes business activities like any other legal structure, while the profit is shared among the partners – at least one of the general and limited partners.
-The limited partner has limited liability only up to the extent of the capital invested in the partnership business.
-A limited partnership is also known as a silent partnership.
+A limited partnership engages in business activities similar to any other legal structure, with the partners, including at least one general and limited partner, actively sharing the profits.

-How does Limited Partnership work?
+How Does Limited Partnership Work?

 Example of Limited Partnership

-How to form a Limited Partnership?
+How to Form a Limited Partnership?

 To form a firm, you must file a Certificate of Limited Partnership with the Secretary of State’s office.
 This certificate includes all basic information about your business.